Also known as: belted dips, dips with weight, weighted tricep dips, dumbbell dips, plate dips

 Frequently Asked Questions

-What are the benefits of weighted dips?
+What are the main benefits of weighted dips?

-What are common mistakes with weighted dips?
+What common mistakes should I avoid when doing weighted dips?